 By Samuel Shen and Brenda Goh

-The announcements came after China's stock market showed signs of seizing up on Wednesday, as companies scrambled to escape the rout by having their shares suspended and the CSRC warned of "panic sentiment" gripping investors.
+SHANGHAI (Reuters) - China's tumbling stock market showed signs of seizing up on Wednesday, as companies scrambled to escape the rout by having their shares suspended and indexes plunged after the securities regulator warned of "panic sentiment" gripping investors.

-The CSI300 index <.CSI300> of the largest listed companies in Shanghai and Shenzhen closed down 6.8 percent on Wednesday, while the Shanghai Composite Index (.SSEC) dropped 5.9 percent.
+The CSI300 index of the largest listed companies in Shanghai and Shenzhen closed down 6.8 percent, while the Shanghai Composite Index (.SSEC) dropped 5.9 percent.

 "I've never seen this kind of slump before.
 I don't think anyone has.
 Liquidity is totally depleted," said Du Changchun, an analyst at Northeast Securities.